muhammad-kasati/GSG-Code2Career-Assignment/README.md

 > **Assignment for GSG**

 A simple HTML/JavaScript application that fetches quotes from the DummyJSON API and lets users filter them in real time.
-I

 ---